-Wouldn’t people be happier in a world where they were programmed to respond to God’s loving advances and not commit evil?
+Wouldn’t the world be happier if everyone was programmed to respond to God’s loving advances and not commit evil?

 Think of a world where freewill has been removed.
 A world in which humans do not act in response to anger, lust, revenge, selfish desire, greed etc. Sounds great but is this a loving world?
 After all, without freewill, the same people could neither cherish, honour, reward or praise (etc) as the ability for positive decision making has been removed from them and herein lies the problem…

 While a ‘programmed’ arrangement might work for a time between God and humanity, there is good reason to suppose humans would eventually come to resent this control over.
 Moreover, the inability to make freely determined choices for themselves.
 All of which brings us to the dynamics of what actually constitutes a loving relationship.